kaievns/the-log/posts/lead/people-management-101.md

 Defining success in a fair and consistent manner is surprisingly difficult.
 It's even more difficult to describe it in a succinctly clear and hard to misinterpret format.
+That's leadership in a nut shell.

 And then there is the follow up part that presents its own challenges.
-Especially when it comes to providing negative corrective feedback and working through differences in understanding of the goals.
+Especially when it comes to providing negative feedback and working through differences in achieving the goals.

 ## Goals vs. tasks